NVIDIA/aistore/docs/bucket.md

 > Most of the examples below are `curl` based; it is possible, however, and often even preferable, to execute the same operations using [AIS CLI](../cli/README.md).
 In particular, for the commands that operate on buckets, please refer to [this CLI resource](../cli/resources/bucket.md).

-### Bucket Provider
+### Cloud Provider

-Any storage bucket handled by AIS may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
-For more information about 3rd party Cloud Providers please refer to [providers readme](docs/providers.md)
+[Cloud Provider](./providers.md) is an abstraction, and, simultaneously, an API-supported option that allows to delineate between "remote" and "local" buckets with respect to a given (any given) AIS cluster.
+For complete definition and details, plase refer to the [Cloud Provider](./providers.md) document.

-> Bucket provider is realized as an optional parameter in the GET, PUT, APPEND, DELETE and [Range/List](batch.md) operations with supported enumerated values: `ais` for ais buckets, and `cloud`, `aws`, `gcp` for cloud buckets.
+> Cloud provider is realized as an optional parameter in the GET, PUT, APPEND, DELETE and [Range/List](batch.md) operations with supported enumerated values: `ais` for ais buckets, and `cloud`, `aws`, `gcp` for cloud buckets.

-For detailed documentation please refer [to the RESTful API reference and examples](http_api.md).
+For API reference, please refer [to the RESTful API and examples](http_api.md).
 The rest of this document serves to further explain features and concepts specific to storage buckets.

 ## AIS Bucket
 AIS buckets are the AIStore-own distributed buckets that are not associated with any 3rd party Cloud.